Molajo/Filesystem/README.md

 Filesystem
 =======

-General-purpose file and directory services package for PHP applications that uses adapters to interact in the same way with different filesystems, include local filesystems, FTP servers, and remote, cloud-based platforms.
+General-purpose file and directory services package for PHP applications using the same API with different filesystems.

 ## System Requirements